-In addition to the core funding from the Wellcome, the Sanger Institute is supported by a number of external grants from funders including UK Research Councils, charities, the EU and NIH.
+In addition to the core funding from Wellcome, the Sanger Institute is supported by a number of external grants from funders including UK Research Councils, charities, philanthropic organisations and the EU.

 Genome Research Limited Annual Report and Financial Statements - year ended 30 September 2019